President & Eastern Zone Director

 Eastern Ontario Zone Director & Vice President

-George has been flying gliders since 1998 and has been an instructor since 2004.
-He is currently the President and Chief Flying Instructor of Rideau Valley Soaring.
-George also coordinates the Ottawa Area Glider Pilot Ground School every alternate year and had given various theoretical lessons.
-George is the proud owner of an ASW-20 that he flies whenever he is not scheduled for instructing.
-George has recently retired from the Federal Government where he was a demographer, enabling him to carry out more mid-week flying and instructing duties.
+George has been flying gliders since 1998 and is an instructor since 2004.
+He is currently president and, until recently, was Chief Flight Instructor of Rideau Valley Soaring.
+He also coordinates the Ottawa area glider pilot ground school and has given theoretical lessons.
+George is the proud owner of an ASW-20 that he flies whenever he is not scheduled for instruction.
+George has been retired since 2013, enabling him to carry out more flying and instruction during the weekdays.
+George has been actively promoting gliding in the Ottawa area and is pleased to see a steady increase in membership at Rideau Valley Soaring.

 Alberta Zone Director